ibnusman/Dicee-Game/README.md

    - Each time you refresh the page (e.g., by pressing F5 or clicking the refresh button in your browser), the dice are re-rolled, and a new result is displayed.

 ---

-This simple game is based on luck, with each player having an equal chance of winning or drawing on each roll.